shilangyu/string-templating/README.md

 console.log(output)
 /*
-i should be incrementing: 1
+['i should be incrementing: 1',
-i should be incrementing: 2
+'i should be incrementing: 2',
-i should be incrementing: 3
+'i should be incrementing: 3',
-i should be incrementing: 4
+'i should be incrementing: 4',
-i should be incrementing: 5
+'i should be incrementing: 5']
 */
 ```